 Victorian brooch styles are certainly a style that has endured the test of time.
 The Victorians – like all of us – were a nostalgic group.
 In the Victorian era, there was a Grecian revival and an Egyptian revival, with styles from both ancient cultures finding popularity once more.
-Cameo brooches were a big part of Victorian jewellery, both the designs that emulated Ancient Greek aesthetics, as well as more contemporary examples that appeared as portraits of young women and children mostly.
+Antique cameo brooches were a big part of Victorian jewellery, both the designs that emulated Ancient Greek aesthetics, as well as more contemporary examples that appeared as portraits of young women and children mostly.
 These types of brooches feature portraits, usually in profile, of various figures.
 This is where the term cameo to describe a celebrity appearance in a TV show comes from.

 Another example of an enduring Victorian brooch style is the hair brooch.
 These valued treasures are made from taking a lock of hair and using it to create plaits and even surprisingly delicate patterns.

 These types of brooches were sometimes made using the hair of the recently deceased, used to create designs that would commemorate their memory, such as spelling out their initials.

 2. Art Deco Brooch

 Art Deco Brooches are some of the most highly valued brooches today.
 Jewellery from the first half of the 20th century is often in excellent quality; the platinum used to make this jewellery was of an excellent calibre, and so the gemstones used are rarely lost or damaged.
 Brooches from this period of time are usually very symmetrical, with architectural designs that focus on geometry and order.

 These were innovative designs – as the entire Art Deco period innovated in so many ways – and they have maintained a degree of popularity since.
 In recent times especially, Art Deco styles are on top, matching the 21st century aesthetics that have taken influence from all aspects of the last hundred years.